Lexer747/axl626/LiteratureReview.md

 with a large set of inputs which can adjusted to find the optimum set of inputs which best performs according to the function.

+## Random Walks

+There is a competing train of the thought to the one described by the narrative above.
+And even though it appears to have a large theoretical, and practical support, it is still an ongoing debate among economists as to which train of thought is better or even if either is correct.

+As described in the book [A Random Walk Down Wall Street] it uses key economic historical events and many studies to describe how investing and trading are a futile game, compared to compound interest, or using an Index like S&P 500.
+Which simply is a summation of the top 500 stocks in the US stock market.

+Instead of applying mathematics and statistics to your stock purchasing its contrary the very nature of randomness, which is that humans look for patterns in all things.
+True randomness seems to be against the very nature of what it is to be human, which is why there is still contention as to the ideas in the book.
+The idea that if you examine stock prices in a given period you can always find a system that would produce a positive return.

+A system which will always work and produce a positive return, and be mathematically sound.
+I.e. it will work infinitely.
+Is an impossibility.
+We do not have an infinite amount of time to test our systems on infinite data.

+However, as much as I like the argument presented in the book and the complete contrast to statistically minded way to analyze stocks.
+Ultimately a stock is buying a piece of an actual business something which is valued on how it provides a product or service.
+And looking back at businesses it becomes easier to see how the value of its stock is directly related to the people in it, manning the ship.

+And for me, the only way to me to reason to myself that statistics, and analysis are still useful.
+Is that a market is a system of people, which is something I don't believe we will ever fully understand.
+But, statistics and short term analysis can give us insights as to how it might work.
+Its too easy - for me at least - to accept that we our powerless and nothing we can do in the long will change that we can't beat randomness.
+Hence why trying to 'game' the system by using short term analysis to find businesses which happen to be doing well right now, for short term returns, is the only option we have against randomness.